-Paved with granite and lined with tall-stemmed, silver birch trees, the airy atrium garden is your sanctuary away from the hubbub.
+Paved with granite and lined with tall-stemmed, silver birch trees, the airy atrium garden is your sanctuary away from the hubbub with a glass-top roof allowing for ample natural light without the rain.
 An elliptical lily pond reflects the sky and breezeways, contributing to the sense of solace and quietude.
 A state-of-the-art airflow system maintains fresh circulation between the mansion’s galleria, apartments and outside.
 Your move from the sun-kissed London streets to the dappled space of the courtyard to the comfort of your private rooms becomes a seamless transition and daily delight.

 Inspired By The World’s Most Famous, Royal Conservatories

 In 16th century England, the royal and aristocratic classes sought to preserve and protect the exotic, delicate flora transported home from exploratory travels.
 Out of this need, and the romantic desire to preserve these natural mementos, the first conservatories were conceived and constructed.
 As a result, conservatories were commissioned by Royals from all over the world, emerging wondrous architectural structures of glass and steel.

 A Contemporary Take On Classic Conservatory Design